Room-2015

 And who can ever forget the numerous lines made famous from the film- “Stupid is as stupid does”, and “Life is like a box of chocolates.
 You never know what you are going to get.”, to name just two.

-What I love most about the film is that it has heart and the relationships that Forrest shares with the central characters in his life are rich.
-Forrest’s haggard, but kind mother (Sally Field) loves her son and they share a tender, emotional relationship.
+What I love most about the film is its heart, and the relationships Forrest shares with the central characters in his life are rich in depth.
+Forrest’s haggard but kind mother (Sally Field) loves her son, and they share a tender, emotional relationship.

 When Forrest enlists in the Army during the Vietnam War, his grizzled commanding officer, Lt.
 Dan Taylor (an Oscar-nominated performance by Gary Sinise), surprisingly becomes one of Forrest’s closest friends.